dotse/tls-fed-auth/tls-fed-auth.md

 #### Fortifying Security Against Threats

-Public key pinning is a critical defense against potential CA compromises.
-By directly linking a peer to a specific public key, it prevents attackers from issuing fraudulent certificates.
-This proactive approach dramatically improves system resilience against attacks.
+Public key pinning provides a robust defense mechanism by directly binding a peer to a specific public key.
+This ensures that only the designated key is trusted, preventing attackers from exploiting fraudulent certificates.
+By eliminating reliance on external trust intermediaries, this approach significantly enhances resilience against potential threats.

 #### Use of Self-Signed Certificates

 The use of self-signed certificates within the federation leverages public key pinning to establish trust.
 By bypassing external CAs, servers and clients rely on the federation's mechanisms to validate trust.
-Public key pinning ensures that only the specific, self-signed public key pins listed in the metadata are trusted.
+Public key pinning ensures that only the specific self-signed public keys, identified by key pins in the metadata, are trusted.

 #### Revocation